salesforcecli/plugin-marketplace/README.md

 ## Add a plugin to the list

-Submit a PR.
+Submit a PR [here](/src/shared/plugins.ts).
 We require that your source code be publicly available.

 ## Install